pkellz/node-snapchat-marketing/README.md

 ### Looking for more contributors!
 [Snapchat Marketing API Documentation](https://developers.snapchat.com/api/docs/)

-## Installation
+## :wrench: Installation

-Before you begin, you need to register your app in the [Snapchat developer dashboard](https://developers.snapchat.com/ads/).
+Before you begin, you need to apply for access to the [Snapchat Marketing API](https://developers.snapchat.com/apply/).
+Once you are approved, you will be able to register a new application in the 'Business Details' section of your [Snapchat Business Account](https://business.snapchat.com/).
 Notice that the app gets a client ID, secret, and redirect URI required for authenticating with the API.

+If you reach an error page when trying to access your Business Account, try disabling any ad-blockers you might have.

 After registering your application, you need to install this module in your Node.js project: